Bergen Rocks Sculpture Park

 The sculptures realized in the four Bergen Rocks symposia are pictured below.
 Part of my concept in having the symposia was to eventually have the sculptures moved into public venues.
 That objective has also been met, 13 sculptures have been relocated to other communities, some permanently and some as temporary exhibits.

 Vahe Tokmajyan, 2008, Marble, 2008

 Vahe comes from a family tradition of artists/sculptors.
 His father participated in the first international symposium in the 1950s.
-The work of Vahe’s father and brother can be found in museums and the homes of kings through Europe, the Middle East and around the world.
+Sculptures by Vahe, his father and brother can be found in museums and the homes of kings through Europe, the Middle East and around the world.
 He holds a Masters Degree in Fine art from the Fine Arts State Institute of Art and Theatre, Yerevan, Armenia

 Three sea shells represent three moods of the sea: Peace, Tranquility and Turbulence.